Laiteux/Milky/README.md

   - Output (directory, whether to output invalids or not, console colors, captures...)
   - Console title (hits, free hits, estimated hits, percentages, checked per minute, elapsed/remaining time...)
   - Check pause/resume/end functions using hotkeys

-  - And more...
-See the code itself or the [examples](https://github.com/Laiteux/Milky/blob/v3/examples) folder for a better overview
+And more...
+See the code itself or the [examples](https://github.com/Laiteux/Milky/blob/v3/examples) folder for a better overview.

 ## Contribution